 Dr Chin also holds a number of positions across Singapore.
 He is Deputy Chair of the Institutional Research Boards in Oncology/ Haematology at SingHealth, with concurrent appointments with HSA/DSRB IRBs.
 He is also a member of the SingHealth Quality Assurance Committee who look into the Clinical Risk Management across SingHealth’s cluster hospitals.
 He was a member of the SingHealth NCCS Proton Therapy Implementation Committee and a lead Principal Investigator in a National Research Foundation 10 million SGD programme grant for proton therapy from 2017 to 2022.

 He was the president-elect of the South East Asian Radiation Oncology Group (SEAROG) from 2017 to 2018; SEAROG comprises of the radiation oncology societies of South East Asian countries, including Indonesia, Philippines, Malaysia, Singapore, Cambodia, Myanmar and Vietnam.
 Since 2006 SEAROG has collaborated with ESTRO to organise local ESTRO school courses to improve the radiation expertise and training in this region.
-He is currently an editorial board member of the Royal College of Radiologist, UK and is also a recognised local and regional expert in radiation biology and a chapter author in the Oxford Textbook of Critical Care, (second edition) on radiation poisoning.
+He was an editorial board member of the Royal College of Radiologist, UK and is also a recognised local and regional expert in radiation biology and a chapter author in the Oxford Textbook of Critical Care, (second edition) on radiation poisoning.

 Dr Chin accepts referrals for all cancer types and is experienced across a range of cancers with particular interest in breast cancers, gynaecological conditions and gastrointestinal cancers, prostate cancers, paediatrics, soft tissue sarcomas.